Learning Objectives

 R = 8.314 # Gas constant

-# Temperature-corrected peak time (Arrhenius relation)
+# Peak time corrected for temperature (Arrhenius relation)

 peak_time = peak_time_ref * np.exp(Q/R * (1/T - 1/T_ref))